 Best Practices for Safe Heating of Dab Rigs

 - Start Low and Gradually Increase.
-Begin heating at a lower temperature and adjust upwards to avoid sudden, excessive heat.
-This helps ensure even heat distribution, preventing accidental overheating.
+Begin at a lower temperature and build up slowly.
+This improves heat distribution and helps prevent overheating your nail or banger.

 - Use a Timer or Visual Cues.
-Set a timer or watch for a light glow to help hit the perfect temperature for your dab.
-This can protect your rig from excessive temperatures that may compromise safety and flavor.
+A timer or light glow helps you hit the perfect temperature without guessing.
+This protects flavor and improves vaporization efficiency.

 - Keep a Steady Hand.
-Move your torch around instead of holding it in one spot, allowing for balanced heat distribution across the nail or banger.
-This approach avoids hot spots and provides a more efficient vaporization experience.
+Move the torch around the nail or banger instead of holding it in one place.
+This avoids hot spots and supports even heating.

 Final Thoughts: Time to Heat Glass for Dabs